 Not all EMS licenses are the same.
-Defining features of licenses include the type of EMS services provided, whether the EMS agency transports patients, and whether the agency is trauma verified.
+Defining features of licenses include the type of EMS services provided, whether the EMS agency transports patients, and whether the agency is trauma verified\.

-- Emergency Services Supervisory Organization (ESSO): an organization such as; law enforcement agencies, search and rescue operations, businesses with industrial organized safety teams, etc., provide initial medical treatment for on-site medical care prior to dispatch of EMS services. - o ESSO's do not have ambulances, do not respond to 911 calls, and do not transport patients. - o ESSO examples: Sheriff departments, ski patrols, Boeing Fire. - Aid Services: an EMS service that operates one or more aid vehicles to respond to calls and provide initial care at the scene. - o AID services respond to 911 calls and only provide initial treatment, they do not transport patients because most AID vehicles are not designed to carry stretchers and are only licensed as a first response service.
+- Emergency Services Supervisory Organization (ESSO): An organization such as law enforcement agencies, search and rescue operations, businesses with industrial organized safety teams, etc., that provide initial medical treatment for on-site medical care prior to dispatch of EMS services. - o ESSOs do not have ambulances, respond to 911 calls, or transport patients. - o ESSO examples: Sheriff departments, ski patrols, Boeing Fire. - Aid services: An EMS service that operates one or more aid vehicles to respond to calls and provide initial care at the scene. - o Aid services respond to 911 calls and only provide initial treatment.
+They do not transport patients because most AID vehicles are not designed to carry stretchers and are licensed only as a first response service. - Ambulance (includes air ambulance): EMS service that operates one or more ambulance vehicles that respond to calls, provide patient care and transport patients to facilities.

-- Ambulance (includes air ambulance): EMS service that operates one or more ambulance vehicles that respond to calls, provide patient care and transport patients to facilities. - o Ambulances can carry stretchers.
+o Ambulances can carry stretchers.

-Trauma Verified (verification) is the process by which an aid or ambulance service is endorsed by DOH to respond to 911 calls and treat and/or transport trauma patients to hospitals designated to provide trauma care.
+\Trauma Verified (verification) is the process by which an aid or ambulance service is endorsed by DOH to respond to 911 calls and treat and/or transport trauma patients to hospitals designated to provide trauma care.